malfuncti0n/chef-nginx/README.md

 Overview
 ========

 it has dynamic configuration throught attributes.
-After installation you will see the php info page.
+After installation you will see the php info page for default vhost and you will find 2 more virtual host enabled. one for port 80 redirect to port 443 for the virtual host name declared in  symfony attributes

 Tested on Ubuntu 16.04